 Once you turn 16, you should meet with your caseworker to begin planning to leave foster care.
 (If your caseworker does not bring up the issue, then you should!)
-If you are confined in the Texas Youth Corrections System, you should still receive PAL program services.
-Call TFYJP if no PAL services are offered in your facility.
+If you are confined in the Texas Juvenile Justice Department and you entered the facility while you were in foster care, you should still receive Preparation for Adult Living Program (PAL) program services and you are eligible for the services even if you are released after you are 18 and cannot return to foster care.
+Contact Disability Rights Texas at (800)252-9108 if no PAL services are offered in your facility or you need other other assistance as a confined foster youth.